Please notice this was first posted in the period 2012-2014 and can be outdated

 In Q2.1 we were treated on a week of lectures by professor Young.
-During these lectures numerous slides flew by in such a high speed that it reminded me of what an old Sasin alumni, of 15+ years ago, once remarked: the quicker someone goes through the slides the more suspicious you should become because it normally means something is wrong with them.
+During these lectures numerous slides flew by in such a high speed that it reminded me of what an old Sasin alumni, of 15+ years ago, once remarked: the quicker someone goes to the slides the more suspicious you should become because it normally means something is wrong with them.

 At the end of each day we had to hand in, by email, in one sentence, a summary of the lecture in the form of a tweet, meaning the maximum amount of characters was 140.
 It must be hard to grade based on one sentence but to my surprise I scored a total of 24.94 points on this part; apparently they came up with grades with at least one decimal.